Hedging bets on healthier aging

 This post shares a bit about the translational geroscience portfolio I nurtured into being at the University of Oxford between early 2019 and mid-2021.

-Building a longevity bioscience portfolio
+Building a longevity bioscience portfolio.

-In 2019, I joined the University of Oxford as Scientific Liaison on a project aiming to accelerate the development of drugs targeting biological drivers of aging.
 The overarching project was part of a broader program to nurture collaborations across sectors - academia, industry, government, non-profits.
-Merging that with drug discovery for aging involved digging deep not only into the scientific and drug discovery challenges of translating early-stage geroscience research, but also into the types of resource and knowledge exchange initiatives that would accelerate the route to clinic for promising interventions.
+Merging that with drug discovery for aging involved digging deep not only into the scientific and drug discovery challenges of translating early-stage geroscience research, but also into the types of resource exchange initiatives that would accelerate the route to clinic for promising interventions.

 The team operated in startup-ish style with a short timeline (mid-2021 end date), limited operating resources, and a small distributed team.
 Our ability to be nimble and act independently (and with urgency) was ‘balanced’ by having five distributed UK institutions* as core stakeholders, each of which was an invaluable resource and partner.